Making Interpretable Discoveries from Unstructured Data: A High-Dimensional Multiple Hypothesis Testing Approach: Empirical Applications

-Mirroring Example \ref{ex:rct}, \cite{bursztyn_justifying_2023} study how the provision of ``social cover'' affects willingness to publicly dissent to socially stigmatized causes, and the perception of this dissent.
-As a key application of their theory, \cite{bursztyn_justifying_2023} run an information treatment experiment (Experiment 2) in which participants are told they have been matched with another (fictional) respondent that chose to join a campaign to defund the police (a plausible expression of dissent in liberal American politics at the time the experiment was conducted), and then show the participant a tweet that the matched respondent is said to have agreed to publicly post.
-This tweet has been randomized to either include social cover or no social cover, namely whether or not the tweet indicated that the matched respondent joined the campaign before reading an evidence-based article in support of it (the no social cover condition) or after (the social cover condition).\footnote{See Online Appendix Figure B.3 of \cite{bursztyn_justifying_2023} for a schematic of the experimental design.}
+The inspiration for Example \ref{ex:rct}, \cite{bursztyn_justifying_2023} study how the provision of ``social cover'' affects willingness to publicly dissent to socially stigmatized causes, and the perception of this dissent.
+As a key application of their theory, \cite{bursztyn_justifying_2023} run an information treatment experiment (Experiment 2) in which participants are told they have been matched with another (fictional) respondent that chose to join a campaign to \textit{oppose defunding the police} (a plausible expression of dissent in liberal American politics at the time the experiment was conducted), and then show the participant a tweet that the matched respondent is said to have publicly posted.
+This tweet has been randomized to either provide or not provide some ``social cover'' for the fictional matched respondent's plausibly contentious statement, namely whether or not the tweet indicated that the matched respondent joined the campaign before reading an evidence-based article in support of it (the no social cover condition) or after (the social cover condition).\footnote{See Online Appendix Figure B.3 of \cite{bursztyn_justifying_2023} for a schematic of the experimental design.}